opensovereigncloud/metal/docs/development/generation.md

-## Genereate
+## Generation Guide

-If you want to regenerate files after API changes, you need to run:
+To regenerate files after API changes, you need to run:
 ```shell
 make generate
 ```